AGiorgetti/ngrx101/DOCS.md

 **4) Reducer**: how the application react to actions; how the state is changed.

-A Reducer is a function that takes two arguments: the current state and the action to perform, it will return the new instance of the state.
+A Reducer is a pure function that takes two arguments: the current state and the action to perform, it will return the new instance of the state.

 **WARNING: do NOT mutate the state: always return a new oject for the state, this way we guarantee immutability!**